What happens next after UK PM Johnson writes Brexit delay letter?

 After a short meeting on Sunday, diplomats with the bloc said the EU would play for time rather than rush to decide on the delay request.

-“We’re looking for more clarity towards the end of the week, hoping that by that time we will also see how things develop in London,” one senior EU diplomat said.
+“We’re looking for more clarity toward the end of the week, hoping that by that time we will also see how things develop in London,” one senior EU diplomat said.

 Leaders of the 27 states that will make up the EU once Britain leaves are unlikely to deny the extension request.